dtoczala/ibm-cloud-landing-page/README.md

 - [Bluemix and Watson – Getting started right](https://developer.ibm.com/dwblog/2017/ibm-cloud-bluemix-watson-new-customers/) - good overview and strategy for organizing your IBM Cloud account infrastructure.
 - [Using Organisations more effectively in IBM Cloud](https://thebluemixdigest.wordpress.com/2018/04/10/using-organisations-more-effectively-in-ibm-cloud/) - good overview and video on the concepts driving the Account/Organization/Space organization of a CloudFoundry based cloud account.
 - [Resource Groups and Access Management](https://www.ibm.com/blogs/bluemix/2017/12/resource-groups-access-management/) - discusses some best practices for managing and using resource groups to help provide security and to help organize your work on the IBM Cloud.
+- [Best practices for organizing users, teams and applications](https://console.bluemix.net/docs/tutorials/users-teams-applications.html#best-practices-for-organizing-users-teams-applications) - good diagrams and explanations on user roles and IAM security.
+Also has examples of typical user roles.
 - [Monitoring Bluemix usage and spending](https://developer.ibm.com/dwblog/2017/monitoring-bluemix-usage-and-spending/) - this quick article explains how to monitor your current usage and spending on the IBM Cloud via the IBM Cloud console.

 ---